-(1) Includes shares held (A) by Mr. Dempsey as trustee under his revocable and grantor retained annuity trusts (1,013,300 shares), (B) by Mr. Dempsey as trustee of a charitable lead annuity trust and as trustee of various Dempsey family trusts, including the trusts identified in this table as the Marquis Trust, Patricia M. Dempsey Trust, Family Trust for the benefit of Mary T. McAlpin, Hyatts Trust and Nob Hill Trust (10,963,668 shares), and (C) by Mr. Dempsey as president of a charitable foundation (525,140 shares).
-Also includes shares held by a family trust (2,854 shares) of which Mr. Dempsey's spouse is the trustee.
-Mr. Dempsey disclaims beneficial ownership of the shares held by this family trust.
+(1) Includes shares held by Ms. Ragan (A) as trustee under her revocable and grantor retained annuity trusts (1,268,255 shares), and (B) as trustee of various Dempsey family trusts, including the trusts identified in this table as the Marquis Trust, Patricia M. Dempsey Trust, Family Trust for the benefit of Mary T. McAlpin, Hyatts Trust and Nob Hill Trust (10,751,808 shares).
+Does not include shares held by John W. McNamara, a director of the Company, who is Ms. Ragan's son.
+Ms. Ragan disclaims beneficial ownership of the shares held by Mr. McNamara.